 “A house is made of bricks and beams.
 A home is made of hopes and dreams.”
-Each one want their home to be a beautiful comfortable place to live in.
+Each one wants their home to be a beautiful comfortable place to live in.

 A home reflects the people who stay in it.
-However, with the increase in urbanisation and the resultant crowding of spaces, the sizes of homes have been reducing gradually.
-This is leading to more compact houses, smaller living rooms and bedrooms.
+However, with the increase in urbanization and the resultant crowding of spaces, the sizes of homes have been reducing gradually.
+This is leading to more compact houses, smaller living rooms, and bedrooms.
 And decorating smaller places gets tricky at times.
-Keeping a few pointers in mind while decorating your home will go a long way in making the space look larger, more comfortable, less intruding and much more soothing.
+Keeping a few pointers in mind while decorating your home will go a long way in making the space look larger, more comfortable, less intruding, and much more soothing.

-Below are the few dos and do-nots that one should follow while decorating smaller spaces.
+Dos and Do-Nots that one should follow while decorating smaller spaces.

-- Create a feeling of clean and open space by using plain light-coloured wallcoverings, the likes of white, pale pastel, beige, off-white etc.
+- Create a feeling of clean and open space by using plain light-colored wallcoverings, the likes of white, pale pastel, beige, off-white, etc.

 - Using the same print on the walls, cupboards and blinds of a room creates a sense of unity and the unbroken pattern can make the small room look much more spacious.

 - Whatever print you use, try to balance the element on all sides of the wall.

 - Large prints would make the room small.
 And do not arrange the design elements horizontally.

 - Narrow lines (whether parallel or wavy) on the wall visually deform the space and make the limited space look unpleasant to the eyes